Despensa Antigorgojos – Guía Definitiva

 Calculate Consumption

-Example: 10 lb beans/month × 12 months = 120 lb per year
+Example: 10 lb of beans/month × 12 months = 120 lb per year

 2